Seizures of Cash by U.S. Postal Inspectors

 In addition to U.S. Currency, the USPIS seizes money orders, cashier’s checks, Western Union Money Orders, jewelry, firearms, and other valuable property.

-If your property was seized by the USPIS, seek the services of an attorney experienced in fighting civil asset forfeiture cases.
+If the USPIS seized your property, seek the services of an attorney experienced in fighting civil asset forfeiture cases.

 Attorneys for Investigations by U.S. Postal Inspectors in Florida